-Where To Eat This Week: Explore The Sphere In Bangsar South
+Where & What To Eat: The Sphere In Bangsar South

 More arboretum than restaurant, The Farm Foodcraft strikes one as being 'extra' from the moment you walk up its winding path.
 'Wow' features include a customised chandelier complete with pitcher plants, a 'secret' hydroponic lab, and al fresco seating with benches so comfortable they could double as beds.
 Now, here's a farm to fork advocate that's binned shabby chic for sophisticated!